Depictions of nudity: Nudity in art

+Decorative or monumental art

+Religious and mythological art

+During the Middle Ages, Christianity was unable to completely erase pagan influences in Europe.
+By the Renaissance, interest in classical civilization was revived, and Greek mythology served as an inspiration for a plethora of artworks.
+Moreover, the Judeo-Christian tradition has itself inspired a number of nude sculptures and paintings.

 Depictions of youth

 For centuries, child nudity was common in paintings that depicted allegorical or religious stories.
 Modern painters have created images of nude children that depict everyday life.
 Some sculptures depict nude child figures.
 A particularly famous one is Manneken Pis in Brussels, showing a nude young boy urinating into the fountain below.
 A female equivalent is Jeanneke Pis.
 Henry Scott Tuke painted nude young boys doing everyday seaside activities, swimming, boating, and fishing; his images were not overtly erotic, nor did they usually show their genitals.
 Otto Lohmüller became controversial for his nude paintings of young males, which often depicted genitals.
 Balthus and William-Adolphe Bouguereau included nude girls in many of their paintings.
 Professional photographers such as Will McBride, Jock Sturges, Sally Mann, David Hamilton, Jacques Bourboulon, Garo Aida, and Bill Henson have made photographs of nude young children for publication in books and magazines and for public exhibition in art galleries.
 According to some, photographs such as these are acceptable and should be (or remain) legal since they represent the unclothed form of the children in an artistic manner, the children were not sexually abused, and the photographers obtained written permission from the parents or guardians.
 Opponents suggest that such works should be (or remain) banned and represent a form of child pornography, involving subjects who may have experienced psychological harm during or after their creation.

 Sturges and Hamilton were both investigated following public condemnation of their work by Christian activists including Randall Terry.
 Several attempts to prosecute Sturges or bookseller Barnes & Noble have been dropped or thrown out of court and Sturges's work appears in many museums, including New York's Metropolitan Museum of Art.

 There have been incidents in which snapshots taken by parents of their infant or toddler children bathing or otherwise naked were destroyed or turned over to law enforcement as child pornography.
 Such incidents may be examples of false allegation of child sexual abuse.
 Author Lynn Powell described the prosecution of such cases in terms of a moral panic surrounding child sexual abuse and child pornography.

 Colonialism

-In the nineteenth century, Orientalism represented the European view of the Muslim cultures of North Africa.
+In the nineteenth century, Orientalism represented the European view of the Muslim cultures of North Africa and Asia.
 Representations of nude Muslim women included "French postcards" for popular distribution, which escaped legal sanctions by being placed in the category of ethnography rather than porn.
 In the fine arts, many painters used the trope of the harem as an acceptable context for nude and seminude women.